outervation/promptyped/README.md

 Initial writeup at: https://outervationai.substack.com/p/getting-an-llm-to-write-a-small-nontrivial .

-Examples of usage are in the app dir, e.g. app/TaskFromConfig.hs.
+Examples of usage are in the app dir, i.e. app/TaskFromConfig.hs.
 It might be used like `promptyped ./config_app_example_big_task.json ./config_model_example.json`.

+The workflows/prompts are in src/PromptCommon.has.

 The main interface to the library is the following: